aleksre/arcade-cards/privacy.md

 **What information does the Application obtain and how is it used?**

+The Service Provider does not collect any date through installation or launching the Application for the first time.
+Registration or Sign-up is not required to use the Application.
 While using the Application, Usage Data may be collected automatically.
 Usage Data may include information such as your Device's Internet Protocol address (e.g. IP address), device identifiers, operating system, network type, NFC tag information, and other diagnostic data.
-Registration/Sign-up is not required to use the Application.

 The data collected is used to provide and maintain the service and functionality of the Application.
 Specifically, to be able to display the Amusement IC access codes.